-About half (four, 4) of the Preschool teachers reported that they engage every day in some way a scientific activity in the Preschool.
-They said with great enthusiasm that they were engaged in science "every and each day " (3).
-The scientific activity is also done everywhere: in class, in the yard, on a trip, and at home as well.
-The Preschool teachers proudly said that the children "bring from home things that are engaged to the teaching" (7), that the parents share with them the children's interest in science and continued learning at home.
-The Preschool teachers stated that they also combine mathematics, literacy and sustainability education in the teaching of science.
-Some Preschool teachers had difficulty defining the frequency of scientific activity in the Preschool.
-Two Preschool teachers who said they implement scientific activity twice a week and two others who talked about twice a month, and even said they think they do not spend enough time teaching science: "It's not enough, not to the extent I would like" (5), "Not the frequency I would like it to be"(8) and "no time.
-I have birthdays and other parties, no time for everything" (4).
+Four of the interviewed preschool teachers reported that they engage every day in some science-based activity in the preschool; for example one said with great enthusiasm that she does so “each and every day.”
+Science-based activities are done in the classroom, the school courtyard, on field trips, and even at home.
+As one preschool teacher proudly said, the children “bring from home things that are related to the teaching“ (7).
+Several said that the parents share with them the children’s interest in science and continued learning at home.
+The teachers stated that they also combine mathematics, literacy, and sustainability/environmental education in the teaching of science.
+Some had difficulty defining the frequency of science-based educational activities in their preschool.
+Two said they conduct science-based activities twice a week and two others said they do so twice a month.
+Some said they think they do not spend enough time teaching science: “It’s not enough, not to the extent I would like” (5), “Not the frequency I would like it to be” (8), and “No time.
+I have birthdays and other parties, there is not time for everything” (4).

-3.4 Ways of teaching science in Preschool
+3.4 Methods of Teaching Science in Preschool

-All of the interviewed Preschool teachers said that they use different ways of teaching science, such as "learning by doing", "learning around problems" and "learning by research".
-For example: "Extraction of olives.
-It was a very interesting experience.
+All of the interviewed teachers said that they use various methods for teaching science, such as learning by doing practical science-based activities, problem-solving, and research activities.
+For example: “Extraction of olive oil was a very interesting experience.
 I brought them olives.
-They crushed them, felt the oil ..."
+They crushed them, felt the oil ...”
 (7).
-Or: "Snails: That's something that terribly bothers them.
-We gave them food, at the end of the day we washed the box.
+Or: “Snails: That’s something that really interests them.
+We gave the snails food.
+At the end of the day we cleaned their container.
 The children were involved in the whole process.
-We checked what they ate and what they did not eat ..."(5).
-"Sometimes we do the experiments in groups as well.
-This is how we did the evaporation experiment using the kettle."
-(1).
+We checked what they ate and what they did not eat ...”
+(5).
+“Sometimes we do group experiments as well.
+This is how we did the evaporation experiment using a kettle” (1).

-Most Preschool teachers use verbal learning a lot, even though they agree that this teaching is sometime less appropriate for Preschool children.
-They do this due to lack of time and the ability to teach individually.
-A teacher describes: "There are a lot of activities I have to do during the day.
-I do not have enough time to do so much in groups" (2).
-Another teacher expressed concern and frustration that she did not always use teaching methods that she thought were appropriate for scientific activity: “I have an hour and something a day that I can do (teach science).
+Most said they often teach using verbal lessons, even though they agree that this method is sometimes less appropriate for preschool children.
+They do this due to lack of time and limited ability to teach individually.
+As one teacher described: “There are a lot of activities I have to do during the day.
+I do not have enough time to do so much in groups” (2).
+Another teacher expressed concern and frustration that she could not always use teaching methods that she thought were appropriate for science-based activities: “I have about an hour each day that I can do this [teach science].
 I try to work in small groups ...
-If I teach the whole class ... activity in the sciences loses .. all its value... especially where there are two age groups.
-The youngers are ... not sitting.
-On the other hand, the older, it is clear that they will understand.
-Do the scientific activity only with them.
-In the end everything dissipates מתמסמס and it's a pity ... every time I try, but that's the way it is "(6).
-"In the sciences I do not know how to build it gradually.
-Where do I start? how to continue?
-I do use tools but what is better to start with?
+If I teach the whole class ... the science activity loses ... all its value... especially where there are two age groups.
+The younger ones are ... not sitting still.
+On the other hand, the older students, it is clear that they understand.
+I should do the scientific activity only with them.
+In the end everything is squandered and it’s a pity ... every time I try, but that’s the way it is“ (6).
+“In the sciences, I do not know how to build it gradually.
+Where do I start?
+How should I continue?
+I do use tools, but what is better to start with?
 What is the order?
-Maybe it is not worth it at all"(8).
+Maybe it is not worth it at all” (8).

 3.5.
-Teachers difficulties in the process of implementing the science curriculum
+Teachers’ Difficulties in Implementing the Science Curriculum